dxf/blog/_posts/2021-1-27-Processing.md

 ---
 layout: post
-title: A basic overview of mixing using DAW software.
+title: An overview of mixing using DAW software.
 ---

-This post is literally a piece of coursework.
-The brief tells me to make "A blog with illustrative examples of mixing and mastering using a DAW."
-So here I am!
+I've been asked by some friends to make a blog post about mixing in Audition, so here goes!

 This blog won't cover DAW basics, such as adjusting levels, automation etc but is more geared towards using slightly more involved elements of mixing.